cokelaer/easydev/doc/source/index.rst

 Of course, you will need to install `Python <http://www.python.org/download/>`_ (linux and mac users should have it installed already).
 We recommend also to install `ipython <http://ipython.org/>`_, which provides a more flexible shell alternative to the python shell itself.

+**easydev** require no external dependencies to be installed.
+However, some modules requires dependencies to work.
+For instance pylab for the :mod:`easydev.colors` module, pandas for the :mod:`easydev.pypi_downloads` module.

 Installation
 ================